 SFBT can be used to treat people of all ages, across a wide range of issues, including child behavioral problems, family dysfunction, domestic or child abuse, addiction, and relationship problems.
 It’s also sometimes used as part of a comprehensive plan for more serious psychiatric disorders such as depression or schizophrenia.
 SFBT has potential to help improve quality of life for those who suffer from these conditions.

 These are just some examples of common types of therapy available, but there are many more specializations and approaches.
-And again, many therapists take elements of different modalities to create customized treatments.
+Some other forms of therapy include: group therapy, family therapy, couples therapy, dialectical behavior therapy, interpersonal therapy and somatic therapy.
+And again, many therapists take elements of different modalities to create customized treatments to help paitents with their mental health issues.
 If you’re looking for a therapist with a specific background or treatment specialization, Advekit can help you get matched with the right therapist today.